uaraven/stubborn/README.md

 Put your Java code inside `body` tag.
 This code will be compiled and will be used instead original method body.
 All limitations of Javassist apply.

-If method is matched by multiple rules, Stubborn will fail immediately telling you which matchers collide.
+If method is matched by multiple rules, Stubborn will fail immediately and tell you which matchers are conflicting.
 You can override this behavior with `--ignore-duplicate-matchers` parameter, in this case first matcher will be selected.

 If method is not matched by any rules its body will be replaced with `return null;` for all methods which return objects and with `return 0;` for all methods which return numbers.